Bertie Group: Paleobiota

+An Eurypterus fossil found in the Fiddlers Green Formation.

 The Bertie Group Fiddler's Green and Williamsville formations are considered Konservat-Lagerstätten; units characterized by rare and typically soft-bodied fauna.
 These formations have produced thousands of fossil eurypterids (sea scorpions) since collecting began in earnest in the mid-20th century.
 Other fossils from the unit include early scorpion Proscorpius osborni, early flora, and a fossil fish; Nerepisacanthus denisoni.
 The excellent preservation of the many eurypterids possibly was the result of periodic hypersaline and anoxic conditions.